router-protocol/router-chain-docs/docs/tooling/infra/router-station.md

 # Overview

-Router Station is the official tool of the Router chain.
+Router Station is the official tool of the Router Chain.
 It helps with wallet management, cosmwasm contract deployment, execution, queries, and other contract lifecycle-related processes.

-To deploy a smart contract on the Router chain there is a requirement to create a wasm build of the smart contract.
+To deploy a smart contract on the Router Chain there is a requirement to create a wasm build of the smart contract.

 Please refer to the following document to learn how to create the wasm build.